s747447/L-NCodeTN/README.md

 L&amp;N STEM Code Tn Team

-This repository will be written in Java.
+This repository will be written in Java Script.

-We have not decided what our project is yet.
+We are working on creating a Solar Energy Savings Calculator for Knox County Schools.

 We need to get everyone added as Collaborators so we can work together.